-Since I mentioned earlier it is an easy day trip, the town is filled with tourists everywhere, in artisan shops, handicraft shops, bars, osterias….You can’t help but get a little put off by the number of tourists and that includes yourself but you got to live with it!
+The town has artisan shops, handicraft shops, bars, osterie….You can’t help but get a little put off by the number of tourists and that includes yourself but you got to live with it!

 Especially it’s main piazza that includes cathedral of Santa Maria Assunta.
-There are also several churches such as Church of San Lorenzo, Church of San Bartolo and Church of San Giromlamo in the town if you are interested.
+There are also several churches such as Church of San Lorenzo, Church of San Bartolo and Church of San Giromlamo in the town for a nice peek of history and culture.

-The piazza also has the most faous shop in the town- Dondoli.
-One of the most famous gelato makers in Italy, Dondoli is known for its delicious gelato and innumerable flavours, makes gelato with regional specialties and trust me when I say this, get in line!
-There is queue to get this famed gelato but it so is worth it.
+The piazza also has the most famous shop in the town- Dondoli.
+One of the most famous gelato makers in Italy, Dondoli is known for its delicious gelato and innumerable flavours.
+He makes gelato with regional specialties and trust me when I say this, get in line!
+There is queue to get this famed gelato but it so is worth it!
 I tried two flavors of mango and olive and later lavender and hazelnut.
-All different and delicious!
+All so delicious!

 If you can get a little away from the main piazza you can see the town’s skyline and tiny homes and vicoli (alleys).
 And who knows you may end up eating at an osteria where you will find locals.